-All admitted MA students are students of Gettysburg College but will not be issued Gettysburg student ID cards.
-Program students enrolled with Gettysburg will not have access to Gettysburg facilities, services, and support provided to non-program (undergraduate) students, except as otherwise determined and offered by Gettysburg College.
+All enrolled graduate students of Gettysburg College will not have access to Gettysburg facilities, services, and support provided to non-program (undergraduate) students, except as otherwise determined and offered by Gettysburg College.
+Graduate students enrolled in the Master of Education program will be issued a Gettysburg student ID card upon request which will permit access to the Innovation and Creativity Lab to be used for program purposes.